cchurch/api-docs/source/includes/_api_asset.md

 ### Assets Identifiers

-  - **Timestamp:** Eagle Eye timestamps have the format YYYYMMDDhhmmss.xxx and are always specified in GMT time.
+  - **<a class="definition" onclick="openModal('DOT-Timestamp')">Timestamp</a>:** Eagle Eye timestamps have the format YYYYMMDDhhmmss.xxx and are always specified in GMT time.
 In most contexts special tokens can also be used to specify relative times - `'now'` is the current time (a value starting with + or - is an offset from the current time, +/- offsets from `'now'` are valid in milliseconds)
   - **<a class="definition" onclick="openModal('DOT-Camera-ID')">Camera ID</a>:** Cameras are identified by a 8 character hexadecimal string, representing a unique 32 bit ID associated with a specific camera (Camera ID are not necessarily linked to specific hardware devices to allow device upgrade and replacement without disruption of history storage)
   - **Quality*****(Future Feature)*****:** Images and video may have multiple quality levels, each representing the same base asset.
 Video can be transcoded between quality levels on demand (at some point) to support reduced bandwidth for mobile devices.
 Normally cameras will capture at medium or high quality.
 Additional quality levels will be supported in time
     - **low:** around 100 KB/s